Denise Albe-Fessard

-She graduated with a degree in engineering from the School of Physique et Chimie de Paris in 1937 and received a Doctor of Sciences degree from Paris University in 1950.
-She was named a Chevalier (Knight) of the Legion of Honour and an Officer of the Order of Merit.
-Early on, Albe-Fessard studied the electrical activity of electric fish.
-Her work on microelectrode recordings of a cat's cerebral cortex in the 1950s was one of the first intracellular recordings of a mammalian brain.

-Education and early life
+Early life and education

-Denise Albe-Fessard was born in Boulogne-Billancourt, Paris, France during the First World War to parents from farmer and artisan backgrounds.
+Denise Albe-Fessard was born in Boulogne-Billancourt, France during the First World War to parents from farmer and artisan backgrounds.
 Her father was a railway engineer who aided in the construction of tracks that carried soldiers and ammunition to the front lines.
 She was the youngest child out of four and had the opportunity to receive the same education as her two brothers because this was more acceptable in Paris than it was in the provinces from which her family originated.
 At the age of 10, she passed a competitive scholarship examination in her state primary school and received a free secondary education.

-She proceeded to earn an engineering degree at ESPCI Paris, specializing in physics under the advice of her brother not to pursue medicine due to the struggles that women in that field faced.
+She proceeded to earn an engineering degree in 1937 at School of Physique et Chimie de Paris, specializing in physics under the advice of her brother not to pursue medicine due to the struggles that women in that field faced.
+She graduated with a doctoral degree from University of Paris in 1950.